civican/legisinfo/44-1/bills/C-19/bill_text.md

 allow for the sharing of information between certain persons in certain circumstances.

 It also makes amendments to the `Seized Property Management Act` in relation to those forfeiture of property regimes.

-Division 32 of Part 5 amends the `Department of Employment and Social Development Act` to, among other things,

-establish the Employment Insurance Board of Appeal to hear appeals of decisions made under the `Employment Insurance Act` instead of the Employment Insurance Section of the General Division of the Social Security Tribunal; and

-eliminate the requirement for leave to appeal decisions relating to the `Employment Insurance Act` to the Appeal Division of the Tribunal.

-It also makes consequential amendments to other Acts.

 ## TABLE OF PROVISIONS